 Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting, while in the surrounds of Longyearbyen, more than 100 species of plant have been recorded.
+Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
 In the early evening the ship will sail out of Isfjorden.

 Near the mouth of Liefdefjorden, we will go ashore for a walk on the tundra island of Andøya.
-Many common eiders and pink-footed geese nest here, and the more rare king eider may also be seen.
+Many common eider and Pink-footed Goose nest here, and the more rare King Eider may also be seen.
 Sailing into Liefdefjorden, we will cruise near the face of the impressive Monaco Glacier.
-The waters of the glacier front are a favourite feeding spot for thousands of kittiwakes and occasionally polar bears are seen on the glacier.
+The waters of the glacier front are a favorite feeding spot for thousands of Kittiwakes and occasionally Polar Bear are seen on the glacier.

-Today we will sail into Hinlopen Strait, home to Bearded Seals, Ringed Seals, Polar Bears, and Ivory Gulls.
-We’ll navigate the ice floes of Lomfjordshalvøya in our zodiacs and explore the bird cliffs of Alkefjellet with thousands of Brünnich’s guillemots.
-On the east side of Hinlopenstrait, we’ll attempt a landing at Augustabukta on Nordaustlandet, home to Reindeer, Pink-footed Geese, breeding Ivory Gulls, and Walruses.
+Today we will sail into Hinlopen Strait, home to Bearded Seal, Ringed Seal, Polar Bear, and Ivory Gull.
+We’ll navigate the ice floes of Lomfjordshalvøya in our zodiacs and explore the bird cliffs of Alkefjellet with thousands of Brünnich’s Guillemot.
+On the east side of Hinlopen Strait, we’ll attempt a landing at Augustabukta on Nordaustlandet, home to reindeer, Pink-footed Goose, breeding Ivory Gull, and Walrus.
 Near Torrelneset, we will explore the polar desert of Nordaustlandet, next to the world’s third largest ice cap, which meets the sea nearby.
 We will walk along beautiful coastline covered in smooth rocks, sculpted by the surf over thousands of years.
-We may encounter walruses along the way.
+We may encounter Walrus along the way.

-In Freemansundet we plan to land at Sundneset on the island of Barentsøya to visit an old trapper's hut and then take a brisk walk across the tundra in search of Spitsbergen Reindeer and Barnacle Geese.
+In Freemansundet we plan to land at Sundneset on the island of Barentsøya to visit an old trapper's hut and then take a brisk walk across the tundra in search of Spitsbergen Reindeer and Barnacle Goose.
 Later we cruise south to Diskobukta on the west side of Edgeøya.
 After a Zodiac cruise through the shallow bay, we land on a beach littered with whale bones and tree trunks, which have drifted here from Siberia.
-We can also climb to the rim of a narrow gully which is inhabited by thousands of Kitttiwakes, together with Black Guillemots and piratical Glaucous Gulls.
-During the breeding season, the base of the cliffs is patrolled by Arctic Foxes and Polar Bears, especially females with young cubs, searching for young birds that have fallen from the nesting ledges.
+We can also climb to the rim of a narrow gully which is inhabited by thousands of Kittiwake, together with Black Guillemot and piratical Glaucous Gull.
+During the breeding season, the base of the cliffs is patrolled by Arctic Fox and Polar Bear, especially females with young cubs, searching for young birds that have fallen from the nesting ledges.

 We start the day quietly cruising the side fjords of the spectacular Hornsund area of southern Spitsbergen, enjoying the scenery of towering mountain peaks.
-Hornsundtind rises to 1,431m while Bautaen shows why early Dutch explorers gave the name ‘Spitsbergen’ - pointed mountains - to the island.
-There are also 14 magnificent glaciers in the area and very good chances of encounters with seals and Polar Bears.
-We may visit the Polish research station where the friendly staff will give us an insight into their research projects.
-Behind the station the mountains are home to thousands of pairs of nesting Little Auks.
+Hornsundtind rises to 1,431m (4,700 ft), while Bautaen shows why early Dutch explorers gave the name ‘Spitsbergen’ - pointed mountains - to the island.
+There are also 14 magnificent glaciers in the area and very good chances of encounters with seals and Polar Bear.

 Return to Longyearbyen and disembark for the transfer to the airport and the flight to Oslo and home.